t-macnaga/ScriptableRenderPipeline/com.unity.render-pipelines.high-definition/Documentation~/Override-Ambient-Occlusion.md

 The **Ambient Occlusion** override is a real-time, full-screen lighting effect available in the High Definition Render Pipeline (HDRP).
 This effect approximates [ambient occlusion](https://en.wikipedia.org/wiki/Ambient_occlusion) in the current field of view.
 It approximates the intensity and position of ambient light on a GameObject’s surface, based on the light in the Scene and the environment around the GameObject.
 To achieve this, it darkens creases, holes, intersections, and surfaces that are close to one another.
 In real life, these areas tend to block out, or occlude, ambient light, and therefore appear darker.

-For information on other methods that HDRP uses to calculate ambient occlusion, see [Ambient Occlusion](Ambient-Occlusion.html).
+For information on how to use a Texture to specify ambient occlusion caused by details present in a GameObject's Material but not on it's surface geometry, see [Ambient Occlusion](Ambient-Occlusion.html).

 ## Using Ambient Occlusion